-- knows other volunteers and officials in the club – so introduce them personally
+- knows other volunteers and officials in the club – introduce them personally

-- knows where everything is – so give them a thorough tour
+- knows where everything is – give them a thorough tour

-- understands the club’s values, polices and procedures – for example, health and safety, risk assessments
+- understands the club’s values, policies and procedures – health and safety, risk assessments etc.

 - is clear about who they can go to if they have any questions or problems

 - has an opportunity to shadow other experienced volunteers

 - is aware of how to deal with complaints and areas of concern